gianni-rosato/svt-av1-psy/Docs/Appendix-Alt-Refs.md

 associate ALTREF picture will not be displayed, and the reconstructed Overlay picture will be displayed instead.

+Consider the example of a five-layer prediction structure shown in Figure 4 below.
+The ALTREF and Overlay picture settings are shown in Table 3.

 ![image1](./img/image1.png)

+#### Figure 4.
+Example of a five-layer prediction structure.

 **Example when picture 16 is ALTREF**: